Loki-Astari/ThorsMongo/Documentation/Filter.md

 ### Find by Country:

 To find by country you need to access the address sub object.
-In Mongo this would look like:
+In MongoDB this would look like:

 ````
     {